rmscode/binary-garden/archive/powervault-me4.md

 Embedded within the controller modules is a command-line interface (CLI) that enables you to manage and monitor the storage system.
 The CLI can be accessed in two ways:

 - Use SSH or Telnet on a management host that is remotely connected to a controller module network port through a LAN.
-- Use a serial cable to establish a serial connection from a computer to the CLU port on a controller module.
+- Use a serial cable to establish a serial connection from a computer to the CLI port on a controller module.
 Refer back to the [controller module rear panel diagram](#controller-module-4-port-fciscsi) for the location of the CLI ports.

 If the default IP addresses (10.0.0.2 - Controller A, 10.0.0.3 - Controller B) are not compatible with your network, you must set an IP addresses for each network port using the CLI.